-

 Be sure to observe third-party restrictions when making DX QSOs.

-All participants are encouraged to post their story and photos to the Kids Day Soapbox page.
+Kids Day Soapbox page.
 Tell the world about your operations, the fun you had, and who you talked to!

-Kids Day Certificate Request
+• Kids Day Certificate of Participation

 Kids Day Stories